spencer-shadley/completed-class/02-Lesson-Plans/03-Week-JavaScript/01-Day_Intro-JS/PRECLASS-DRILL.md

 * Ask students if they have an answer.

-* Make sure you touch on each of the following:
+* Make sure you touch on each of the following.
+One of the TAs should include the below in a markdown file as the solution file:

   * DOCTYPE: instructions to the browser about what version of HTML is being used.